 FUNED¬†is a non-profit private organization which offers Mexican nationals low-interest loan funding.
 The Jones Graduate School of Business (JGSB) participates in a collaboration agreement with FUNED.
 If (1) an applicant is awarded an admissions scholarship and (2) is approved for funding by FUNED, the JGSB guarantees that the admissions scholarship award will be a minimum of 25% of tuition.

 Global Student Loan Corporation is a third-party loan facilitator that assists in providing educational loans to citizens of India.

 The Leo S. Rowe Pan American Fund grants interest-free educational loans to students, from Latin American and Caribbean OAS member countries, to help them finance their higher education studies in the United States.

-Prodigy Finance offers loans without a co-signer to students studying at a select number of US MBA programs.
-Rice University MBA is an approved participant.
+Prodigy Finance offers no co-signer loans to students studying at a select number of US MBA programs.
+Rice University MAcc is an approved participant.